 A quick example of this: If the coin you’re spending is worth $10 that day, you can buy a $10 t-shirt with that coin.
 If that same coin is worth $100 tomorrow, you just spent $100 on a $10 t-shirt, and there’s no getting it back.

 Most people collect Bitcoin for trading and selling, then use other currencies for day-to-day purchases.
-Some prefer to use stablecoins because they tie to government-backed currencies.
-For example, Tether’s value is backed by the US dollar.
+Some prefer to use stablecoins because they tie to government-backed currencies, though some of those coins have been anything but stable.

 It’s a smart idea to align the crypto your business uses with the identity and vision of your company.